15LucasAlves/TrabalhoDJA/README.md

 The player awakens cursed in **Dranft**, a decaying coastal village consumed by myth and greed.
 After entering a ruined shack tied to local witch legends, they are bound to an ancient gambling ritual.

-To break free, they must defeat six cursed guardians and gamble their souls.
+To break free, they must defeat six cursed guardians and gamble with their souls.
 The twist?
 The witch was not the source of the curse, but its final victim.

 The journey ends in a buried chamber beneath the town, where fate itself is dealt like a card game.
 In the final gamble, the player must choose:
 - Break the cycle, sacrificing all progress.